UmarSpa/PNG-to-SVG/ReadMe.md

 **PNG to PPM**

-png images are converted to ppm.
+Png images are converted to ppm.
 Autotrace requires this format as input.

 **PPM to SVG**